ITensor/website/docs/julia/getting_started/mkl.md

-# Enhacing Performance by Installing MKL
+# Enhancing Performance by Installing MKL

 To have the highest-performing possible code, we recommend the use of the Intel MKL library which offers state-of-the-art BLAS and LAPACK routines for linear algebra.
 This is especially